Troubleshooting the 4 Month Regression

 And by taking this opportunity to teach them the skills they need to string those sleep cycles together, independently, prop-free, without any need for nursing, rocking, or pacifiers, you’ll have given them a gift that they’ll enjoy for the rest of their young lives.

 What can you do to help your little one adjust?
-The tips on my Instagram post (to the left) and the tips I discuss here on this blog are equally important to get you through all sorts of sleep regressions.
+The tips on my Instagram post (to the left) and the tips I discuss here on this blog are equally important to get you through all sorts of sleep regressions, especially the 4-month sleep regression.

 First off, get all of that light out of baby’s room.
 I’m not kidding around here.
 You might think that baby’s room is dark enough, or that baby might not like the dark, and that it’s comforting to have a little bit of light coming through the windows or seeping in from the hallway.
 Nope.